 - 6.1.2.3.
 The ability to organize course material and to communicate this information effectively.
-The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies, and the timely provision of copies to students. - 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge.
+The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies, and the timely provision of copies to students. - 6.1.2.4 Demonstration of respect for students as members of the academic community through timely feedback and responses to student communications. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching.

+6.1.3.2 The capacity to relate the subject matter to other fields of knowledge.